superseriousbusiness/gotosocial/README.md

 ### Special Thanks

-A huge thank you to CJ from [go-fed](https://github.com/go-fed/activity): without your work GoToSocial would not have been possible.
+A huge thank you to CJ from [go-fed](https://github.com/go-fed/activity): without your work, GoToSocial would not have been possible.

 Thanks to everyone who has used GtS, opened an issue, suggested something, given funding, and otherwise encouraged or supported the project!